 Clearly, the distribution does not correspond with the expected results.
 It turned out that the Cohda MK2 does not implement the post-TX correctly and sends consecutive packets deterministically after the AIFS period.
 We configured different ACs and observed different AIFS, indicating that the QoS queues are indeed used and parameterized correctly.
 However, the post-TX backoff did not work for any ACs.
-We are in contact with the technical support of Cohda Wireless, but there is no solution yet.
-Since the post-TX backoff is a crucial part of the CSMA mechanism, especially when it comes to a saturated channel and since we wanted to saturated the channel for our measurements, we excluded the Choda MK2 from additional experiments.
+The bug has been reported and confirmed by Cohda Wireless, but deemed impossible to fix.
+Since the post-TX backoff is a crucial part of the CSMA mechanism, especially when it comes to a saturated channel and since we wanted to saturated the channel for our measurements, we excluded the MK2 from additional experiments.